Amazon reviews push ivermectin as covid-19 cure, despite FDA warnings

 Supporters tout anti-parasite drug as covid-19 treatment, but skeptics call it the ‘new hydroxychloroquine’

-People like Chris are fueling a new wave of misinformation on Amazon’s site by using slightly altered spellings in reviews and comments that evade Amazon’s efforts to crackdown on crack cures and dangerous advice.
+People like Chris are fueling a new wave of misinformation on Amazon’s site by using slightly altered spellings in reviews and comments that evade the company’s efforts to crack down on dangerous advice.

 Amazon has struggled to police scammy sellers on the site for years.
-Amazon leans on technology, such as algorithms trained to detect words or phrases that could indicate violations of its rules to prevent misinformation.
+The company leans on technology, such as algorithms trained to detect words or phrases that could indicate violations of its rules, to prevent misinformation.
 Some humans are involved, Amazon said, although it declined to provide numbers or details.

 But now users — sometimes directed from social media sites like Facebook — are taking a more active role in sharing misinformation in the midst of the coronavirus pandemic.
 Slight misspellings and misdirections can trick Amazon’s detection technology, leaving questionable and sometimes dangerous suggestions about how to use a product online for weeks or more.

-The Washington Post found multiple examples of misinformation on the site touting use of the horse formulation to treat covid-19.
+The Washington Post found multiple examples of misinformation on the site touting use of the horse formulation of ivermectin to treat covid-19.
 Previously, customers have used the site to give a wink and a nod to products containing cannabidiol, or CBD, which is not allowed on the site, The Post has reported.
-And conspiracy theorists latched onto book reviews to spread misinformation, for example in 2015, raging that the Sandy Hook shooting was a hoax in comments of books on the massacre.
+And conspiracy theorists have latched onto book reviews to spread misinformation, for example in 2015, raging that the Sandy Hook school shooting was a hoax in comments on books about the massacre.

-Amazon removed the ivermectin posts flagged by The Post, and spokesman Craig Andrews said that the company actively moderates reviews and removes inappropriate content when it is identified.
+Amazon removed the ivermectin posts flagged by The Post, and spokesman Craig Andrews said the company actively moderates reviews and removes inappropriate content when it is identified.

 (Amazon founder Jeff Bezos owns The Washington Post.)